 Of course, you can spend time researching and becoming an expert but this will take time which your directory website might not have.

-A better approach will be to make a list of areas that interest you and then narrowing those down until you find a niche that not only has a market but also matches your interests.
+A better approach will be to list areas that interest you and then narrow those down until you find a niche with a market that matches your interests.

 What is there a demand for:

-Now that you have your list of what you would be interested in selling you can now start to identify exactly what will sell.
+Now that you have your list of what you would be interested in selling, you can identify exactly what will sell.

-Once you know which tool you want to use you can start researching the best longtail keywords which you can target on your directory website.
-You will want search terms which will be fairly easy to rank for but will still have a large number of people searching for them.
+Once you know which tool you want to use you can start researching the best longtail keywords you can target on your directory website.
+You will want search terms that will be fairly easy to rank for but will still have many people searching for them.

 For example, imagine that after some research you have decided that you want to list restaurants in Chicago on your directory website.

 The search term “Best pizza in Chicago” has around 13,000 monthly searches and has a low keyword difficulty – meaning it will be fairly easy to rank highly for it.